What is GDPR?

 What data do we collect?

 ISC collects and stores personal identification information including names, email addresses, phone numbers, CVs or other documents that have been provided to us, and forthcoming interview details.
+During online coaching we temporarily store video recordings of the coaching session.

 What legal basis do we have for processing your personal data?